 Prizes-In accordance with the Act, as nearly as practical, at least 45% of ticket sales must be returned to the public in the form of prizes.
 Prize expense for instant games is recognized based on the predetermined prize structure for each game.
-Generally, prize expense for Cash 3, Cash 4, Georgia FIVE, Mega Millions, Powerball, eZmatch, Keno!, Decades of Dollars, and the Win For Life online game is recognized based on the estimated payout experience over the life of the games or the industry averages.
+Generally, prize expense for Cash 3, Cash 4, Georgia FIVE, Mega Millions, Powerball, eZmatch, Keno!, Decades of Dollars, the Win For Life, and All or Nothing online games is recognized based on the estimated payout experience over the life of the games or the industry averages.
 Prize expense for Fantasy 5 is recorded on a pari-mutuel basis according to the game structure based on a percentage of revenue recognized.